philippta/trip/README.md

 ## Extending the default HTTP transport

-You can extend the default transport (`http.DefaultTransport`) to add authorization headers or retry behaviour to any `http.Client` that is created throughout the livetime of your application.
+You can extend the default transport (`http.DefaultTransport`) to add authorization headers or retry behavior to any `http.Client` that is created throughout the lifetime of your application.

 ⚠️ Be careful with this as this can alter the behavior of 3rd party libraries.